ximo99/SIM-practice-2/README.md

 ﻿# Practice 2: the 'Night of the Fire' 2D.
 Simulation.

 Simulation subject within the Multimedia Engineering degree from the ETSE - Universitat de València.
 March 2022.
 Practice 2.
 Rating 7.
-The aim is to simulate a fireworks display to recreate (partially and only in 2 dimensions) the Night of the Fallas of Valencia.
+The aim is to simulate a fireworks display to recreate (partially and only in 2 dimensions) the Night of Fire of the Fallas of Valencia.

 🎞️ Video with the result: [https://youtu.be/CvVU-R5UwSs](https://www.youtube.com/watch?v=cYc7BNBpzL0&list=PLSuDG4mVIcvdQo-eBHfHp6HFdvB0oJLz5&index=19)